Jaaaxe/microbit-etch-a-sketch/README.md

-# Internet of Things - Challenge One
+# Internet of Things - Challenge One --Microbit Etch A Sketch

 **Author**: Mariyam Yasmeen\
 **Student ID**: S1800367